LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-types/README.md

 }
 ```

-We've already disected each element of this line, however, we haven't really shown you how you might create your own methods in other contexts.
+Let's show you how you might create your own methods in other contexts.
 To do so involves using a different name for our method, and adjusting the return and parameter types accordingly.

 <aside class="aside-warning" markdown="1">
 For now, every method we write will have the `static` keyword.
-Leaving off `static` will prevent you from calling methods you define as you would like.

 We will explore exactly what `static` does in more detail in later lessons.
 </aside>

-Let's create two classes in C# to demonstrate this.
-One will have a `Main` method and the other will have a method that we want to call from within `Main`.
+Let's create two classes in C# to demonstrate using static methods.
+One class will have a `Main` method and the other will have a method that we want to call from within `Main`.

 ```csharp
 namespace HelloMethods